glacier-modding/glaciermodding.org/docs/modding/suitmodding/basicretexture.md

 -   Open the suit's outfit entity with QuickEntity Editor and override the suit's stock texture with our custom texture
 -   Package it all up in an SMF mod

-Before continuing, please make sure you have all the tools required from the [previous step](.)!
+Before continuing, please make sure you have all the tools in the [requirements](.)!

 Hitman uses a physically based rendering pipeline, and the models use 3 textures: a **diffuse map**, a **specular map** and a **normal map**.